A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \textbf{Neural Network (NN)}.
 It has lately gained popularity as a useful categorisation approach.
-It works by extracting features from linear datasets and modelling the output as a nonlinear function of these features.
-A common NN architecture consists of three layers: input, output and hidden layers, each containing many ordered neurons.
-The connection between two consecutive layers is provided through the links between the neurons of each layer.
-In a gradient descent training procedure, each link has a corresponding weight value that is calculated by minimising a global error function.
+It works by extracting features from linear datasets and modelling the outcome as a non-linear function of these characteristics.
+Three layers—input, output, and hidden—each comprising several ordered neurons, make up a typical NN design.
+The synaptic connections that take place between the neurons of each layer serve to establish a link between two layers that follow one another.
+In a gradient descent training procedure, each link is assigned a weight value, which is computed based on minimising an overall error function.
 There may be several hidden layers with a single input and output layer, where the number of output classes equals the number of output nodes.
 The feedforward NN is one of the most frequently used NNs, in which signals travel in one direction, from the input to the hidden layers and finally to the output layer.
 Bhargava et al. \cite{Bhargava2019} suggested a method for analysing tweets in one of the Indian languages (Hindi, Bengali or Tamil).
 To avoid overfitting and error accumulation, 39 sequential models were constructed with optimal parameter values using RNN, long short-term memory (LSTM) and CNN.
 Moraes et al. \cite{Moraes2013} proposed document-level sentiment classification to automate the classification of textual reviews on a particular subject as positive or negative.
 A standard BOW technique was used to extract all the important features, and the classification was performed using SVM, NB, and artificial neural network (ANN).
 In the experiments, the ANN outperformed the SVM on the benchmark dataset of movie reviews.
 Vinodhini and Chandrasekaran et al. \cite{Vinodhini2016} compared NN-based sentiment classification approaches (i.e. backpropagation NN, probabilistic NN (PNN) and homogeneous ensemble of PNN) employing varying degrees of word refinement as features for feature-level sentiment classification.
 The outcomes of ANN-based approaches were compared with two statistical methods using a dataset of Amazon product reviews.
 In classifying the sentiment of product reviews, the PNN outperformed the other two NN algorithms.
 The use of NN-based sentiment classification combined with principal component analysis as a feature reduction methodology shortens the training time.
 Table \ref{tbl2:adv-disadv_supervised_learning} details the advantages and disadvantages of probabilistic (i.e. NB, BN and ME) and non-probabilistic (i.e. SVM, KNN, DT and NN) classifiers.